IchigoWalker/IchigoWalker/README.md

 Hey there 👋,

 I create web apps, game mods and usefull tools mainly with **NodeJS**.
 I have a passion for learning and developing cool things.
-You can see a full list of what I am up to on [ichigowalker.com](https://ichigowalker.com/portfolio).
+You can see a full list of what I am up to at [ichigowalker.com](https://ichigowalker.com/portfolio).
 If you found value in something I have created, please feel free to contact me.

 <p align='center'>
 <img src="https://visitor-badge.glitch.me/badge?page_id=ichigowalker.visitor-badge">